yellow-stevens23/OpenGL-Cube/README.md

 In order to compile this you need OpenGL in memory.

-If you are comiling with gcc then linek the file like this
+If you are comiling with gcc then link the file like this

 g++ main.cpp GLWindow.cpp Mesh.cpp Shader.cpp -o cube -lGL -lglfw -lGLEW